wultra/powerauth-mobile-sdk/docs/Migration-from-1.7-to-1.8.md

   - `commitActivationWithAuthentication()` is now `persistActivationWithAuthentication()`
   - All variants of `commitActivationWithPassword()` are now `persistActivationWithPassword()`
   - All variants of `commitActivation()` are now `persistActivation()`
-  - All variants of `authenticateUsingBiometry()` are now using new `IAuthenticateWithBiometryListener` interface returning `PowerAuthAuthentication` in success.
+  - All variants of `authenticateUsingBiometry()` are now replaced with `authenticateUsingBiometrics()` with `IAuthenticateWithBiometricsListener` interface returning `PowerAuthAuthentication` in success.

-- The `ICommitActivationWithBiometryListener` is now deprecated and you can use `IPersistActivationWithBiometryListener` as a replacement.
+- The `ICommitActivationWithBiometryListener` is now deprecated and you can use `IPersistActivationWithBiometricsListener` as a replacement.

 - The `PowerAuthAuthentication` object is now immutable object.